Solar-Helix-Independent-Transport/allianceauth-discordbot/README.md

 * Add `'aadiscordbot',` to your INSTALLED_APPS list in local.py.

-* Add the below lines to your `local.py` settings file, Changing the channel IDs to yours.
+* Add the below lines to your `local.py` settings file, Changing the contexts to yours.

  ```python
 ## Settings for Allianceauth-Discordbot